Home » Banking

 EQ Bank vs Tangerine: Chequing Account

-EQ Bank does not have a chequing account; however, its savings account works like a hybrid account, and you can deposit cheques into it and make bill payments.
+EQ Bank does not have a chequing account; however, its savings account works like a hybrid account.
+You can deposit cheques into it and make bill payments.
 You can connect up to ten accounts from other banks, and transfers are FREE.

-The EQ Bank Savings Plus account includes unlimited bill payments, debit transactions, and Interac e-Transfers.
+The EQ Bank Personal account includes unlimited bill payments, debit transactions, and Interac e-Transfers.

 Regarding ATMs, Tangerine customers have access to over 44,000 ATMs worldwide.
-EQ Bank now offers a Mastercard you can use for free ATM withdrawals at any bank.
+EQ Bank now offers a Mastercard for free ATM withdrawals at any bank.
 The EQ Bank card also pays cash back on all your purchases.

 Tangerine Bank has a slight edge over EQ Bank when considering its spending account options.